thai-nm/thai-nm/README.md

 #### 🌱 Things I am currently working on:
 - Finding who I am!!
 - Work so hard as a DevOps Engineer in FPT Software
-- Discover new hobbies: philosophy, psychology, films, games, baseball, ...
+- Discover new hobbies: philosophy, psychology, films, games, baseball, football, and magician!

 #### :muscle: Things I am challenging myself with:
-- Form a book reading habit
+- Form a book-reading habit
-- Understand more about finance, money and investment
+- Understand more about finance, money, and investment
-- Develop a blog website for my self
+- Develop a blog website for myself
-- Get some DevOps-related certificates: Certified Kubernetes Administrator (Gotcha!), GCP Cloud Associate Engineer
+- Get some DevOps-related certificates: Certified Kubernetes Administrator (Gotcha!), GCP Cloud Associate Engineer (And I got this as well!)

 #### :computer: Programming languages and tools: